Nusiq/mcblend/README.md

 https://nusiq.github.io/mcblend/

 ### Discord
-You can contact me about the project on the [Bedrock OSS](https://discord.gg/XjV87YN) discord.
+You can contact me about the project on the #mcblend channel on  [Bedrock OSS](https://discord.gg/trD68msd) discord.

 ## Features
 - Exporting models for Minecraft bedrock edition.
 Custom Minecraft model